dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 Octopus natively works with both of these options, and we don't have a preference and will be a decision you will need to make.
 If you have access to a Database Administrator, then I would seek out their expertise on the matter as they may be able to provide further insight.

-### SQL Virtual Machine vs Azure SQL
+### SQL Virtual Machine vs. Azure SQL

-I still see that most organizations are using Virtual Machines for when they are provisioning their SQL workload in the cloud and in this section I will go through the benefits of picking SQL VM's and some of the drawbacks.
+I still see that most organizations are using Virtual Machines for when they are provisioning their SQL workload in the cloud, and in this section, I will go through the benefits of picking SQL VM's and some of the drawbacks.

-As we are after a highly-available configuration Octopus, then we need to factor in high-availability at the SQL level as well as at the Octopus node level and what this means is that you are going to need a minimum of 2 SQL servers preferably in a [SQL cluster in Azure](https://techcommunity.microsoft.com/t5/Premier-Field-Engineering/Configure-SQL-Server-Failover-Cluster-Instance-on-Azure-Virtual/ba-p/371464), or an [Always On Availability Group](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial) in Azure.
-For the most part, I am going to keep this part high-level as there are a lot of really great content on these topics out there already and you may have a Database Administrator, who will carry this out for you.
+As we are after a highly-available configuration Octopus, then we need to factor in high-availability at the SQL level.
+What this means is that you are going to need a minimum of 2 SQL servers, preferably in a [SQL cluster in Azure](https://techcommunity.microsoft.com/t5/Premier-Field-Engineering/Configure-SQL-Server-Failover-Cluster-Instance-on-Azure-Virtual/ba-p/371464), or an [Always On Availability Group](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial) in Azure.
+For the most part, I am going to keep this part high-level as there is a lot of really great content on these topics out there already, and you may have a Database Administrator, who will carry this out for you.
 If you have this already on Azure, then I would recommend using that setup to host Octopus, preferably on a dedicated SQL instance.

-There are a number of benefits of using SQL Virtual Machines over Azure SQL and these are:
+There are several benefits of using SQL Virtual Machines over Azure SQL, and these are:

 * Greater flexibility
 * More control
-* Hosting multiple Database without additional cost.
+* Hosting multiple Databases without additional cost.

 Some of the drawbacks of using SQL Virtual Machines over Azure SQL: